vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 # Reference-level explanation

-The mark price is instantiated at a non-zero level when a market opens, for instance via the [opening auction](./0026-AUCT-auctions.md).
+The mark price is instantiated when a market opens via the [opening auction](./0026-AUCT-auctions.md).

 It will subsequently be calculated according to a methodology selected from a suite of algorithms.
 The selection of the algorithm for calculating the *Mark Price* is specified at the "market" level as a market parameter.